Hormonal or inflammatory pimples

 The hormonal form

-Hormonal breakouts are skin imperfections resulting from hormonal fluctuations.
-These fluctuations can be related to the menstrual cycle, pregnancy, or menopause, and typically manifest as localized eruptions mainly on the chin, jawline, and lower face.
+Hormonal pimples are skin imperfections resulting from hormonal variations.
+These fluctuations can be related to the menstrual cycle, pregnancy, or menopause, and usually manifest as localized eruptions mainly on the chin, jawline, and lower face.

 The inflammatory form

-Inflammatory pimples are red and painful imperfections caused by an exaggerated immune response to pore blockage.
+Inflammatory pimples are red and painful blemishes caused by an exaggerated immune response to pore blockage.
 Unlike hormonal pimples, they can appear anywhere on the face and body.

 The manifestations of hormonal pimples

 Hormonal pimples often appear as red, inflamed, and painful cysts.
-They can also include blackheads and enlarged pores, thus worsening the overall appearance of the skin.
+They can also include blackheads and enlarged pores, thereby worsening the overall appearance of the skin.

 Triggering factors and causes

 The main causes include hormonal fluctuations, stress, an unbalanced diet, and the use of comedogenic products.
-Hormones, particularly androgens, stimulate the production of sebum, which can lead to pore blockage and the appearance of pimples.
+Hormones, particularly androgens, stimulate sebum production, which can lead to pore blockage and the appearance of pimples.

 Identify and differentiate